suncoast-devs/handbook/curriculum/back-end/full-stack-ii/assignments/safari.md

 ### Explorer Mode (Ruby)
 - [ ] Create a database called `safari_vacation`
   - [ ] This will have 1 table called `animals` that has the following columns
-    - `id` (int)
+    - `id` (serial primary key)
     - `species` (string)
     - `seen_count` (int)
     - `last_seen_location` (string)
   * NOTE: This should be made all in the code (Ruby), and **not** created in the `pgcli`.
+- [ ] Use pgcli to create your `animals` table and insert a few species of your own.
-- [ ] Create a small console application.
-Your application should prompt the user with a menu with the following options and corresponding actions
+- [ ] Create a ruby file called 'safari.rb' Your application should prompt the user with a menu with the following options and corresponding actions
   - [ ] Type `display_all` to show all the animals.
   - [ ] Type 'increment` to then prompt the user for a species.
 Add `1` to the `seen_count` for that species and display the new count.
-  - [ ] Type `specie` to prompt for a specific species and show the details for just that species.
+  - [ ] Type `species` to prompt for a specific species and show the details for just that species.
   - [ ] Type 'spot' to prompt the user for a species and a location.
 Update that species `last_seen_location`
   - [ ] Type 'extinct' to prompt the user for a location and delete all the species in that location
   - [ ] Type 'total` to get the total `seen_count` of all animals